 Homebuyers should ask Massachusetts lenders for detailed breakdowns about the total cost of borrowing.
 How long you anticipate living in a home also will factor into which type of home loan you choose.

-4. Your Lender Will Use Your Best Credit Score
+4. Your Lender Will Use Your Highest Credit Score

 Your lender will typically access your credit scores from the three major credit reporting bureaus (Equifax, Experian and TransUnion).
 If all three credit scores are different, a lender typically will use the middle score.
 Lenders do not average the scores.